 What You Need to Know About Secure Handling of Sensitive Contractor and Employee Data

-Though you can trust the security of an IRS-authorized e-file provider like efile4Biz when entering the names, addresses, SSNs and TINs for contractors, employees and other payees, what are you doing to safeguard this information in the earlier stages?
+Though you can trust the security of an IRS-authorized transmitter like efile4Biz when entering the names, addresses, SSNs and TINs for contractors, employees and other payees, what are you doing to safeguard this information in the earlier stages?
 Before this information is encrypted on a secure server for risk-free filing of 1099s and W-2s, you’re responsible for safely obtaining (and storing) it.

 Here are six pointers for keeping this data confidential and strengthening

 your cyber defense:

 1) Take inventory of where you store sensitive data.
 Whenever possible, maintain high-risk data on the fewest number of computers or servers, along with separating it from the rest of your business data.